-All paints basically fall under two solvent categories that define their type: water-based or oil-based.
+All paints basically fall into two solvent categories that define their type: water-based or oil-based.
 Water-based paint actually has water as a solvent, but just to confuse everyone this paint is most commonly called "latex" even though it does not contain latex.
 Many water-based paints are made with acrylic and may be called "acrylic latex."
 The label "oil-based paint" is equally confusing, because it isn't actually made with oil; it has a solvent of mineral spirits (also known as paint thinner) or alkyd resin.
 Alkyd can be thinned with mineral spirits, and latex paint is thinned with water.
 At the paint store, you'll be understood if you use the terms latex paint or alkyd or oil-based paint.

 Water-Based (Latex) Paint

 Latex paint is the most common type of paint for home use for several reasons:

 - Environmentally friendly; typically contains fewer VOCs (volatile organic compounds).